CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 All IT4Innovations clusters are accessed by the SSH protocol via login nodes at the address **cluster-name.it4i.cz**.
 The login nodes may be addressed specifically, by prepending the loginX node name to the address.

-!!! note
-    The **cluster-name.it4i.cz** alias is currently not available through VPN connection.
-Use **loginX.cluster-name.it4i.cz** when connected to VPN.

 !!! note "Workgroups Access Limitation"
     Projects from the PRACE workgroup can only access the Barbora and Salomon clusters.<br>Projects from the EUROHPC workgroup can only access the Karolina cluster.